ARE YOU HITTING A ROAD BLOCK WITH LOSING WEIGHT?

 Your weight is a balancing act, but the equation is simple.
 If you eat more calories than you burn, you gain weight.
 And if you eat fewer calories and burn more calories through physical activity, you lose weight.

 It sounds simple.
-But it’s more difficult because when you lose weight, you usually lose a mix of fat, lean tissue and water.
-Also, because of changes that occur in the body as a cause of weight loss, you may need to decrease calories more to keep losing weight.
+But it’s more difficult because when you lose weight, you usually lose a mix of fat, lean tissue, and water.
+Also, because of changes that occur in the body as a result of weight loss, you may need to decrease calories more to keep losing weight.

 Cutting calories